 3. Save the Event Data: Open a blank document in your favorite word processor on the computer you were using to view the spreadsheet in the previous steps and paste (by "control/command-V") the copied data into the blank document.
 Hang onto this - we'll need it later

-4. Log into the OOPS website at http://oopskayak.org/ and go to the Admin view: Click the button on the upper right:
+4. Log into the OOPS website at http://oopskayak.org/ using an administrative account like Trips, Events, Education, or Membership and go to the Admin view: Click the button on the upper right:

 5. Create a New Event: Once at the Admin dashboard, click on the "Events" menu category, select "Event List," and then click "Create new event".
 Choose "Advanced Event" (simple events are RSVP only - they do not allow registration - great for general meetings)

 6. Start setting up the event the organizer proposed.
 Make sure that "Event Details" is black, and now fill in the Title, Location, and Start Date/Time of the event (for the Time, use the "Meeting Time" specified in the organizer's narrative, not the "Launch Time") proposed by the Organizer.
 Next, go to the document containing the text from the spreadsheet you created in step 3, and copy/paste everything from "Narrative" to "Rating Comments" into the "Description" field in the event (please read the note below too).
 Please do NOT leave the Organizer's name, e-mail, and phone number in this description - that's only for you, the Event Coordinator, in case you have questions/concerns about the proposed event.